Stuff we do

 This group of about 10 people, attempt to make some practical responses to the plight of people seeking asylum in Australia, especially those held in inhumane conditions on Manus Island and Nauru, and those in onshore detention suffering the removal of all support benefits.
 The group wants to continue to explore ways our church can respond to this current justice issue.

 Community Kitchen (Kitchen) runs out of St Kilda Elsternwick Baptist Church and is a community outreach program.
-It is funded and overseen by Community Share St Kilda a registered NFP associated with the church.
+It is funded and overseen by Community Share St Kilda a registered NFP.
+Many Church folk volunteer with Kitchen.
 Through its free meal service, Kitchen provides a safe and welcoming place to share not just food; but companionship, belonging and care.
-Currently due to Covid Community Kitchen hands out food Monday and Tuesdays 12-6 or until all food is gone.
+All are welcome for a sit down meal every Monday 6pm (excepting Public Holidays) On Tuesdays grocery bags of fresh produce, meals etc are handed out between 12-6pm or until all food is gone.

 St Kilda Gatehouse is a faith based, not-for-profit organisation dedicated to providing safe spaces of belonging, connection and respect for women involved in street based sex work and young women and girls affected by sexual exploitation.
 Many of those supported by St Kilda Gatehouse are navigating complex issues such as childhood trauma, homelessness, family violence, poverty, addiction, mental illness and isolation.
 St Kilda Gatehouse is a safe place where women and girls, and their families feel valued and can access the resources and services they need to make positive life choices.